-Cross-Curricular Science Opportunities
+Cross-curricular Science Opportunities:

 Teachers will seek to take advantage of opportunities to make cross-curricular links.
 They will plan for pupils to practise and apply the skills, knowledge and understanding acquired through Science lessons to other areas of the curriculum.
 The Use of Computing: We recognise the important role computing skills have to play in the development of scientific skills.
-We also recognise the importance of being computer literate.
-Computing skills are used on a daily basis to enhance teaching and learning of Science and to give all children the opportunity to use computing to research, collect, analyse and present scientific findings.
+We also recognise the importance of being computer Literate.
+Computing skills are used on a daily basis to enhance teaching and learning of science and to give all children the opportunity to use computing to research, collect, analyse and present scientific findings

-Assessment and Target Setting
+Assessment and Target Setting:

 Pupil's work will be assessed in line with the Assessment Policy.
+For 2016 we could be selected for Science sampling testing which will be undertaken at the same time as the SATS.

-Inclusion
+Inclusion:

 We aim to provide for all children so that they achieve as highly as they can in Science according to their individual ability.
 We will identify which pupils or groups of pupils are under-achieving and take steps to improve their attainment.
 Gifted children will be identified and suitable learning challenges provided.
-For example, the School takes part in a regional national Science Quiz.
+For example, the school takes part in a regional national science quiz.

-Equal Opportunities
+Equal Opportunities:

 St Laurence's has universal ambitions for every child, whatever their background or circumstances.
 Children learn and thrive when they are healthy, safe and engaged.
 In order to engage all children: cultural diversity, home languages, gender and religious beliefs are all celebrated.
-Our curriculum includes a wide range of texts and other resources which represent the diversity and backgrounds of all our children (see Equal Opportunities Policy).
+Our curriculum includes a wide range of texts and other resources which represent the diversity and backgrounds of all our children (see equal opportunities policy).